E-Sangho/blog_backup/categories/all/all.md

 title: Blog
 pagination:
     enabled: true
-    category: algorithm
 ---
-# This is blog page
+# This is jekyll page